Claude Autant-Lara

 Claude Autant-Lara (/fr/; 5 August 1901 – 5 February 2000) was a French film director, screenwriter, set designer and costume designer who worked in films for over 50 years.
-He made films characterised by bourgeois realism, anti-clericalism and sexual frankness, often from literary sources.
+His films were often adapted from literary sources and sometimes expressed provocative (e.g. anti-clerical or sexually frank) attitudes.
 His career was frequently marked by controversy.
-Even though he was considered left-wing during most of his life, in his late 80s he was elected to the European Parliament as a member for the far-right National Front: he stepped down two months later after making antisemitic statements.
+In his late 80s he was elected to the European Parliament as a member for the far-right French National Front; he stepped down in the wake of outrage after he made antisemitic statements.

 Early life

 Claude Autant-Lara was born on 5 August 1901 at Luzarches in Val-d'Oise. Édouard Autant, his father, was an architect, and his mother, Louise Lara, was an actress from the Comédie-Française.
 They were founders of the cultural group "Art et Action", which gave their son an early introduction to the theatre.
 During World War I his mother's pacifist activities brought her such unpopularity that she went into self-exile in London.
 Claude accompanied her and continued his education for two years at Mill Hill School in north London.
 On his return to France he studied at the École des beaux-arts and the École des arts décoratifs in Paris.